fvaleri/strimzi-debugging/sessions/008/README.md

 Caused by: java.io.IOException: No space left on device
 ```

-Even if not all pods failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
+Even if not all pods failed, increase the volume size for all brokers since the storage configuration is shared.
-If volume expansion is supported on the storage class, you can simply increase the storage size in the Kafka resource, and the operator will take care of it.
+If the storage class supports volume expansion, simply increase the storage size in the Kafka resource and the operator handles the rest.
-This operation may take some time to complete, depending on the size of the volume and the available resources in the cluster.
+This operation's duration depends on volume size and available cluster resources.

 > [!WARNING]
-> The expansion is not always feasible in cloud deployments, for example with a standard block size of 4KB an AWS EBS volume can support only up to 16TB.
+> Volume expansion has limits in cloud environments.
+> For example, AWS EBS volumes with a 4KB block size support a maximum of 16TB.

 ```sh
 [[ $(kubectl get sc $(kubectl get pv | grep data-my-cluster-broker-10| awk '{print $7}') -o yaml | yq .allowVolumeExpansion) == "true" ]] \